dr-mushtaq/Academic-writing/Research Paper/Results and Discussion.md

 - Do not write an expensive essay that extrapolates widely from what you found
 - Discuss both strengths and weaknesses
 - Relate your study to what has been already found
+- How does your result fit in with what is already known
+- What are the strengths and weaknesses of your study compared to previous studies
+- what does your paper offer a different conclusion
+- Discuss what your study means
+- do not overstate the importance of your findings readers will probably come to their own conclusions on this issue.
+- What did your research not address?
+Avoid using the cliche more research is needed

 # How to write Discussion Section